 But there’s no need to limit yourself to the Loop.
-We like to say that, if you haven’t found your thing yet in Chicago, then you just haven’t found the right neighborhood.
 Are you a sports fan?
-Grab your nearest baseball jersey and head north on the Red Line to cheer on the Cubs.
-History nut?
-Go just a bit north of the river for a blast from the past in Chicago’s Old Town, where you’ll be able to see historic townhomes and picturesque landscapes, pop into Chicago’s History Museum, and then take in a set of sketch comedy at Chicago’s famous Second City Theater.
-Take a ride on the Blue Line to Wicker Park and Logan Square, where you’ll find hole-in-the-wall art galleries, fusion restaurants, and coffeehouses.
-Or follow your stomach by heading to Pilsen, where you can not only find great Mexican food, but also explore the arts district and see some of the best mural art in Chicago.
+Grab your baseball jersey and head to Wrigley Field to cheer on the Cubs or stay on the south side to cheer on the White Sox.
+Head north of the Chicago River to experience Old Town, where you’ll see historic townhomes, visit the Chicago History Museum, and take in sketch comedy at the famous Second City Theater.
+Head further north to Wicker Park and Logan Square, where you’ll find hole-in-the-wall art galleries, fusion restaurants, and coffeehouses.
+Or head to Pilsen, where you can not only find great Mexican food, but also explore the arts district and see some of the best mural art in Chicago.

 The city of Chicago is truly a mosaic of culture, cuisine, and activity.
-Whatever your interest or your fancy, you’ll find a place—or, more appropriately, a neighborhood—for it in the Windy City.
+Whatever your interest, you’ll find a place—or, more appropriately, a neighborhood—for it in the Windy City!